rackslab/FireHPC/README.md

 full details about installed files.

-Then, with your regular user, run FireHPC with a zone name as argument:
+Then, with your regular user, run FireHPC with a zone name and an OS in arguments.
+For example:

 ```
-./firehpc.sh hpc
+./firehpc.sh hpc debian11
 ```

+**NOTE:** Supported OS are _debian11_ and _centos8_.

 You can connect to your containers (eg. _admin_) with this command: